WAM2layers/WAM2layers/README.md

 eventually ends up (forward tracking).

-The animation above illustrates the concept of backtracking: you first see the water content and fluxed move forward in time (left panel).
+The animation above illustrates the concept of backtracking: you first see the water content and fluxes move forward in time (left panel).
 Midway through, the animation reverses and the moisture from the "source region" is tracked backward in time (right panel).